open-o11y/aws-o11y-good-practices/docs/dimensions.md

 Let's now have a look at each of the six dimensions one by one:

-## Analytics
+## Destinations

-Analytics is an umbrella term for all kinds of signal destinations including long term storage and graphical interfaces that let you consume signals.
+In this dimension we consider all kinds of signal destinations including long term storage and graphical interfaces that let you consume signals.
 As a developer, you want access to an UI or an API that allows you to discover, look up, and correlate signals to troubleshoot your service.
 In an infrastructure or platform